EricajKane/ericajkane.github.io/Is R outdated?/README.md

 ### Folder Contains:
   * a pdf of the report
   * the R code used for the analysis
-  * the cleaned data that was used in the R code
+  * the cleaned data that was used in the R code (original data found [here](https://www.kaggle.com/c/kaggle-survey-2021/data))